SmashedTransistors/Thierry-Rochebois-I/README.md

 ## TR-I (Thierry-Rochebois-I)

-Yes, it's my real name.
 It can seem weird to name a synth after myself... but that's an easy way to avoid troubles with trademarks.
 I had many funny names in mind but most of them would have been a cause of conflict with existing products.